LLNL/maestrowf/README.md

 - Substitute all necessary variables with their serial compilers and make LULESH.
 - Execute a small parameter sweep of varying size and iterations (a simple sensitivity study)

+Two copies of the workflow are in the ```samples/lulesh``` directory for unix and macosx.
+This is due to differences with ```sed```.
 In order to execute the sample study simply execute from the root directory of the repository:

+Unix:

+    $ maestro run ./samples/lulesh/lulesh_sample1_unix.yaml

+MacOSX:

-    $ maestro run ./samples/lulesh/lulesh_sample1.yaml
+    $ maestro run ./samples/lulesh/lulesh_sample1_macosx.yaml

 When prompted, reply in the affirmative:

     $ Would you like to launch the study?[yn] y

-NOTE: This example can only be executed on Unix systems currently because it makes use of ```sed``` and ```curl```.

 Maestro will create a timestamped directory in ```sample_output/lulesh```.